conjam/conjam.github.io/_posts/news/Progress-Report-1.md

 images:
    - images/PR1.jpg
 excerpt:
- Click here to learn more about our progress!
+ "Click here to learn more about our progress!
 Wow!
 Much Progress!
-Very Advances!
+Very Advances! "
 ---

 ### Progress Report 1